Birlingham Village Hall

 SUPERVISION:

-complete supervision of the premises, the structure and the contents fixtures and fittings belonging to The Hall and for their care and safety from damage
+the complete supervision of the premises, the structure and the contents fixtures and fittings belonging to The Hall and for their care and safety from damage

 the behaviour of all persons using the premises, whatever their capacity, including supervision of all car parking arrangements to minimise nuisance to neighbours or obstruction of the highway.

-The Hirer shall make good or pay for all damage/loss to the premises, land, the fixtures & fittings or contents.
+You shall make good or pay for all damage/loss to the premises, land, the fixtures & fittings or contents.

 For children’s parties you must ensure that there is at least one adult in attendance throughout the party for every 10 children present.